elkingarcia11/crypto-trade-alerts/README.md

 ## Dependencies

-Located in the requirements.txt file:

-- google.cloud
-- pandas
-- pytz
-- requests
-- tweepy

-Make sure these packages are installed and accessible in your Python environment before using the `alert` function.
+Make sure the packages located in requirements.txt are installed and accessible in your Python environment before using the `alert` function.

 ## Alert Module